Phantomxm2021/xrmod-engine-docs-source/docs/docs/experience-manual/prepare-for-developer/initialize-visual-scripting.md

 Well done.
 Here you have finished the visual scripting setup and initialization, Now you can enjoy creating to your heart's content.

-# Testing
+# Validation

-In Unity Editor Project Panel Right-Click to create a new file of Bolt graph by `Create` > `Bolt`/`VisualScripting` > `Flow Graph`.
+In Unity Editor Project Panel Right-Click to create a new file of Bolt graph by `Create` > `Bolt`/`VisualScripting` > `Script Graph`.
 Selete the Graph and Double Click or click the Edit Graph in Inspector ,  you will see the graph window is appears.

-:::tip
+:::info
 **Why are there bolt folders and keywords?**
 Because Bolt was acquired by Unity and renamed Visualscripting.
 :::